-Common name (Ib a.i./A) Trade name (product/A) MOA Crop age Comments Oryzalin 2-4 (Oryzalin, Surflan®) 4 AS 2-4 qt 3 Bearing / nonbearing Certain broadleaf and annual grass weeds Irrigation or rain event of 0.5-1 in is required within 1 week of application.
-Pronamide 1-2 (Kerb®) 50 W 2-4 lb 3 Bearing / nonbearing Certain broadleaf and grass weeds Apply in the fall or early winter when temperature is less than 55°F for maximum efficacy.
+Common name (lb a.i. per acre) Trade name (Product per acre) ΜΟΑ Crop age Comments Oryzalin 2-4 (Oryzalin, Surflan® 4AS) 2-4 qt 3 Bearing/nonbearing Certain broadleaf and annual grass weeds.
+Irrigation or rain event of 0.5-1 inch is required within 1 week of application.
+Pronamide 1-2 (Kerb® 50W) 2-4 lb 3 Bearing/nonbearing Certain broadleaf and grass weeds.
+Apply in the fall or early winter when temperature is less than 55°F for maximum efficacy.
 Do not apply to newly planted bushes; wait for root establishment.
 Immediately follow application with rainfall or irrigation for additional weed control.
-Do not apply more than 4 lb product/acre or more than one application in 1 year.
-Simazine 2-4 (Princep [®]) 90 WDG 2.2-4.4 lb (Princep [®]) 4 L 2-4 qt 5 Bearing / nonbearing Annual broadleaf and grass weeds Do not apply more than 1 lb a.i./acre on plantings less than 6 months old.
+Do not apply more than 4 lb per acre of product or more than 1 application in 1 year.
+Simazine 2-4 (Princep® 90 WDG) 2.2-4.4 lb (Princep® 4 L) 2-4 qt 5 Bearing/nonbearing Annual broadleaf and grass weeds.
+Do not apply more than 1 lb a.i. per acre on plantings less than 6 months old.
 Apply half the maximum in the spring before bud break and half in the fall.
-Terbacil (5) 0.4-1.6 (Sinbar®) 80 WP 0.5-2 lb 5 Bearing / nonbearing Annual broadleaf and grass weeds Only apply to bushes that have been planted for 1 year or longer.
+Terbacil 0.4-1.6 (Sinbar® 80 WP) 0.5-2 lb 5 Bearing/nonbearing Annual broadleaf and grass weeds.
+Only apply to bushes that have been planted for 1 year or longer.
 Do not use in soils with less than 3% organic matter.
 Use in the spring or after harvest before weeds emerge or shortly after.